zoe-walker/Visualizations/README.md

 If your visualization needs to perform operations which violate the Content-Security-Policy, e.g. requires connection to external sites to send or retrieve data or resources, the Content-Security-Policy may need modification.

 The Content Security Policy can be modified for __all__ Custom Visualizations.
-For details, read this [wiki article](https://github.com/CACIMooD/Visualizations/wiki/Content-Security-Policies)
+For details, read this [Supportal article](https://supportportal.moodinternational.com/hc/en-us/articles/4402565656338-Visualization-Configuration-Content-Security-Policies)

 Alternatievly, this modification can be performed by applying a MooD XHTML Action Panel with specific JavaScript set the required 'csp' attribute on the iFrame, and by using the URLRewriter module to override the value of the Content-Security-Policy header returned by the iFrame page.
 Specific details of how to do this can be acquired by contacting IIG MooD support.